 With the price now over $2100, many investors are asking if Amazon stock (NASDAQ: AMZN) will split?
-This is a serious question for small investors because of the nominal high stock price and bullish trend of AMZN stock.
+The short answer to whether Amazon stock will split is going to split is no. This is because there is not a real reason for it split.
+This is a serious question for small investors because of the nominal high stock price and bullish trend of Amazon stock.

 In the past, market leaders, such as Exxon (NYSE: XOM) and Microsoft (NASDAQ: MSFT), split their stock when they reached above a specific cost per stock.

 However, in today’s world, the individual share prices are don’t seem to matter as many popular stocks, such as Google, keep going higher.

 It is only relevant in certain areas of the Dow Jones Industrial Average.
 Investors today appear to be okay with investing in stock, whether it is about whether $10 share or $1,000.

 A few may remember that AMZN’s stock was divided three times in its early days.
 The shares rose rapidly after their IPO in 1997.
 Back then, it was believed that stocks would have better liquidity at a lower price; Jeff Bezos was not reluctant to share the stock.